Genetic Causes of Hearing Loss

-Universal Newborn Hearing Screening ProgrammeHearing loss is the most frequent birth defect.
-The year 1999 saw the birth of the screening programme in the Department of Neonatology, NUH.
-In the initial stages, the tests were carried out only on the high-risk group of babies.
-But this identified only about 50% of affected children.
-Failure to identify all of them resulted in diagnosis and intervention at an unacceptably late age.
-Universal Newborn Hearing Screening programme (UNHS) has therefore become an important part of our standard medical care.
+Hearing loss is the most common congenital disorder.
+The Department of Neonatology, NUH, initiated the screening programme in 1999.
+Initially, the tests targeted only high-risk infants, but this approach identified only about 50% of affected children.
+The failure to identify all cases led to late diagnosis and interventions, which were delayed.
+As a result, the Universal Newborn Hearing Screening programme (UNHS) has become an important component of standard medical care.
 This programme is run in collaboration with the ENT department.
-With a national UNHS programme in place since April 2002, more hearing-impaired children in Singapore are now expected to integrate into mainstream education.
+With a national UNHS programme in place since April 2002, more hearing-impaired children in Singapore are now expected to successfully integrate into mainstream education.

 For further information on our Auditory Verbal Therapy service, please contact: Tel: 6772 4477

-Cochlear Implant (CI)Cochlear Implant (CI) programme is a part of Centre for Hearing Intervention and Language Development (CHILD) at NUH, a programme which conducts assessments to determine whether hearing-impaired children/adults are suitable candidates for CI surgery.
-We provide the surgery and coordinate post-operative services for these patients.
+The Cochlear Implant (CI) programme, integral to the Centre for Hearing Intervention and Language Development (CHILD) at NUH, conducts assessments to determine if hearing-impaired children or adults are viable candidates for CI surgery.
+This programme encompasses the surgical procedure and coordinates the post-operative services for these patients.

 Cochlear Implant Investigations and Therapy

 To qualify as a candidate for a cochlear implant, families are required

 to participate in recommended assessments before a final evaluation is made.